-- I. Prenatal diagnosis for Noonan spectrum disorders/RASopathies, via amniocentesis, CVS, or PUBS, using a Noonan syndrome panel (81404, 81405, 81406, 81407, 81479, 81442, 81265, 88235) may be considered medically necessary when: - A. The member/enrollee's current pregnancy has had a normal karyotype and/or microarray, AND - B. The member/enrollee meets one of the following: - 1.
-The member/enrollee's current pregnancy has an ultrasound finding of increased nuchal translucency or cystic hygroma of at least 5.0 mm in the first trimester, OR - 2.
-The member/enrollee's current pregnancy has both of the following:
+- I. Prenatal diagnosis for Noonan spectrum disorders/RASopathies, via amniocentesis, CVS, or PUBS, using a Noonan syndrome panel (81404\, 81405\, 81406\, 81407\, 81479, 81442\, 81265\, 88235) may be considered medically necessary when: - A. The member's/enrollee's current pregnancy has had a normal karyotype and/or microarray, AND - B. The member/enrollee meets one of the following\: - 1.
+The member's/enrollee's current pregnancy has an ultrasound finding of increased nuchal translucency or cystic hygroma of at least 5.0 mm in the first trimester, OR - 2.
+The member's/enrollee's current pregnancy has both of the following: - a) An increased nuchal translucency of at least 3.5mm, AND - b) One of the following ultrasound findings: - (1) Distended jugular lymph sacs (JLS), OR - (2) Hydrops fetalis, OR - (3) Polyhydramnios, OR - (4) Pleural effusion, OR - (5) Cardiac defects (e.g., pulmonary valve stenosis, atrioventricular septal defect, coarctation of the aorta, hypertrophic cardiomyopathy, atrial septal defect, etc.), AND - C. The panel being ordered includes, at a minimum, the following genes: PTPN11, RAF1, RIT1, SOS1, AND - D. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, maternal condition), AND - E. The panel has been ordered by and the member/enrollee has received genetic counseling from one of the following (who is not affiliated with the commercial testing laboratory, if applicable): - 1.
+A board-certified medical geneticist - 2.
+Maternal-fetal medicine specialist/perinatologist - 3.
+A board-certified OBGYN

-- a) An increased nuchal translucency of at least 3.0mm, AND - b) One of the following ultrasound findings: - (1) Distended jugular lymph sacs (JLS), OR - (2) Hydrops fetalis, OR - (3) Polyhydramnios, OR - (4) Pleural effusion, OR - (5) Cardiac defects (e.g., pulmonary valve stenosis, atrioventricular septal defect, coarctation of the aorta, hypertrophic cardiomyopathy, atrial septal defect, etc.). - II.
-Prenatal diagnosis for Noonan spectrum disorders/RASopathies, via amniocentesis, CVS, or PUBS, using a Noonan syndrome panel (81404, 81405, 81406, 81407, 81479, 81442, 81265, 88235) is considered investigational for all other indications.
+- 4. A board-certified genetic counselor - 5.
+An advanced practice practitioner in genetics or maternal-fetal medicine/perinatology - II.
+Prenatal diagnosis for Noonan spectrum disorders/RASopathies, via amniocentesis, CVS, or PUBS, using a Noonan syndrome panel (81404\, 81405\, 81406\, 81407\, 81479, 81442\, 81265\, 88235) is considered investigational for all other indications.